 Through the Daniels family, my mother’s western Pennsylvania family is descended from the interesting and colorful Beebe family of Long Island.
 Samuel Beebe (1631-1712) left Broughton, Northamptonshire, England in 1650, sailing to the Massachusetts Bay Colony.
 After settling for a time in New London, Connecticut, he eventually ended up on Plum Island, a small island in Long Island Sound.
 Samuel was able to accumulate enough wealth to purchase the western half of Plum Island about 1700.
 One of his daughters was Agnes Beebe, who married John Daniels of New London.
 In the early 1800s, their great-grandson Kinsey Daniels (1758-1821) moved to Slippery Rock, in western Pennsylvania.

 After Samuel Beebe died in 1712, his Plum Island holdings were inherited primarily by Agnes Beebe’s brother, Samuel Beebe Jr. Samuel Jr. lived a wealthy, comfortable life on Plum Island.
 He was called King Beebe, and the Lord of the Islands.
 A large rock located in the water just off Plum Island was referred to as Beebe’s Throne.

 Unfortunately, our Samuel Jr. got himself embroiled in a complicated tangle with the law and basic ethics when he decided that he had the right of ownership over an African American woman and her children.

-Samuel’s in-laws, James and Elizabeth Rogers of Connecticut, owned a slave woman named Joan.
+Samuel’s in-laws, James and Elizabeth Rogers of Connecticut, owned an enslaved woman named Joan.
 In James Rogers’ will, he specified that none of his slaves should be “sold or given away in lifelong bondage”.
 After his death, his wife Elizabeth decided nevertheless to give Joan to her daughter Elizabeth instead of a monetary inheritance, to serve in the daughter’s house until the mother’s death.
 Joan lived for a time as a free woman, and married a free black man named John Jackson, with whom she had several children.